+Recordkeeping sheet: Chemical Use

 Boomspray Option: Following through with the spray plan, you started boom spraying the cabbages at 9am and finished at 11.00 am, using your 15 m boomspray and TTJ6011004 nozzles at 4 bar and 6 km/hr, in the weather you recorded outside.
 Refer to the TeeJet nozzle flow rate chart on page 33 for the boomspray output at the pressure and speed shown above.